pw4ever/awesome-wm-config/README.md

 awesome-wm-config
 =================

-My customized, self-contained config for awesome window manager.
+My customized, self-contained configuration for awesome window manager.

 overview
 -----

 [awesome][] is awesome.
 But customize it to taste takes time.
 This is to save the time.

+Known to work well with *awesome v3.5.2 (The Fox).*

 usage
 -----